ITA Airways: Fleet development

 Announced on 30 September 2021, ITA Airways signed an agreement with Airbus with an order for 10 Airbus A330neo, 11 Airbus A320neo and 7 Airbus A220.
-ITA Airways also announced an agreement with Air Lease Corporation and other aircraft leasing companies to take up 56 aircraft, including the Airbus A220, Airbus A320neo, Airbus A321neo, Airbus A321LR, Airbus A330neo, and Airbus A350.
-The company proposed the Airbus A321LR for long-haul destinations in the Middle East (like Kuwait City, Riyadh, Jeddah) and Central Africa (like Dakar, Addis Ababa).
-In addition, the new long-haul fleet will enforce the company to reach new future routes in both South and North America like Atlanta International Airport, DFW Airport, Philadelphia International Airport, Chicago O'Hare, Detroit International Airport and Seattle-Tacoma International Airport after the upcoming San Francisco, Washington DC and Rio de Janeiro strengthening Rome Fiumicino and Milan Malpensa hubs.
+ITA Airways also announced an agreement with Air Lease Corporation and other aircraft leasing companies to take up to 56 aircraft, including the Airbus A220, Airbus A320neo, Airbus A321neo, Airbus A330neo, and Airbus A350.
+The company acquired the Airbus A321neo for the medium-long-haul destinations in the Middle East (Dubai, Riyadh, Jeddah, Cairo) and Central Africa (Dakar, Accra).
+After the closure of the route between Milan Malpensa Airport and New York—JFK on 8 January 2024, to simplify operations, all intercontinental destinations are operated exclusively from Rome Fiumicino Airport.

-On 15 October 2021, ITA Airways took over 18 A319-100, 25 A320-200, and 6 A330-200 from Alitalia.
-This is occurred in the wake of Alitalia’s shutdown on 14 October 2021, before the commencement of ITA Airways’s operations on 15 October 2021.
-These aircraft joining the fleet were in addition to the 2 A320-200 and the 1 A330-200 already under the ITA Airways AOC.
-This addition of these 49 aircraft brought ITA Airways’s fleet total to 52 aircraft, the planned number for the start of operations.
+On 15 October 2021, ITA Airways took possession of 49 aircraft from Alitalia in the wake of that airline's shutdown on 14 October 2021, including 18 Airbus A319-100s, 25 Airbus A320-200s, and 6 Airbus A330-200s.
+These aircraft joining the fleet were in addition to the 2 Airbus A320-200 and the 1 Airbus A330-200 already under the ITA Airways AOC.
+The addition of these 49 aircraft brought ITA’s fleet total to 52 aircraft, the planned number for the start of operations.